rafaelkonlechner/cdl-digital-twin/README.md

 **Setup Blender**

 Blender requires a few extra libraries in order to be able to publish and subscribe to MQTT queues and render images.
-To add the necessary scripts and libraries in your installation, go to **File > User Preferences > File > Scripts** and select the `blender-scripts/` directory from the project.
+To add the necessary scripts and libraries to your installation, go to **File > User Preferences > File > Scripts**.

+* If you are using macOS, select the `blender-scripts/`, located in the project root.
+* If you are using Windows, similarly select `blender-scripts-win64/`.
+Then copy the directory `blender-scripts/modules/robot` to `blender-scripts-win64/modules/robot`.
+This is the main robot controller.

 Save the selection by hitting ***Save User Settings***.

 Finally, open the simulation file `Pick-and-Place-Simulation.blend` with Blender.
 Make sure to select **Blender Game** in the engine selection on the top &mdash; it might be set to **Blender Render**.